intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 bit-rate, but other operators of some other services saw limited impact.

 Updates to popular games has a significant impact on network load.
-Some discussions reported between ISPs, CDNs, and gaming industry on possibly coordinating various high-bandwidth update events, similar to what was done for entertainment/video download speeds.
-Difficult interplay between bulk download and interactive real-time applications, potentially due to buffer-bloat and queuing delays.
+Some discussions were reported between ISPs, CDNs, and the gaming industry on possibly coordinating various high-bandwidth update events, similar to what was done for entertainment/video download speeds.
+There was an apparently difficult interplay between bulk download and interactive real-time applications, potentially due to buffer-bloat and queuing delays.

 ### Observability

-Clear that there is a contrast in experience.
-Many operators reported few problems, in terms of metrics such as measured download bandwidth, while video conferencing applications experienced usability significant problems running on those networks (defined as more than 1s/min of major artefacts).
+It is clear that there is a contrast in experience.
+Many operators reported few problems, in terms of metrics such as measured download bandwidth, while video conferencing applications experienced significant usability problems running on those networks (defined as more than 1s/min of major artefacts).
 The interaction between application providers and network providers worked very smoothly to resolve these issues, supported by strong personal